Henry Schade (officer): World War II

-Pearl Harbor had a dramatic impact on the leadership of the Bureau of Ships.
-The bureau's chief, Rear Admiral Samuel M. "Mike" Robinson, and deputy chief, Rear Admiral Alexander H. Van Keuren, believed that the United States would need more and better equipped aircraft carriers to successfully fight a maritime war.
-In the weeks following the attack on Pearl Harbor, orders were sent to ships and stations around the world recalling personnel to be reassigned to attain this goal.
-One such recall was Commander Schade.
-Ordered detached from his role as SNLO at Newport News in late December 1941, he was reassigned to duty at the Bureau of Ships by January 1, 1942.
+After the attack on Pearl Harbor, the chief of the Bureau of Ships, Rear Admiral Samuel M. "Mike" Robinson, and deputy chief, Rear Admiral Alexander H. Van Keuren, recognized that the United States would require more and better-equipped aircraft carriers to fight a maritime war effectively.
+In the weeks following the attack, orders were sent to ships and stations worldwide to recall personnel for reassignment, including Commander Schade.
+In late December 1941, Schade was detached from his role as SNLO at Newport News and, by January 1, 1942, reassigned to the Bureau of Ships.

-After Schade's reassignment, he was responsible for the design of the carriers.
-His designs included innovations including the use of the flight deck as a structural element, as previously flight decks were flimsy wooden platforms perched above the ship proper.
-He received a temporary promotion to captain effective May 1, 1943.
+Following his reassignment, Schade was responsible for the design of the carriers.
+His innovations included using the flight deck as a structural element, replacing the original wooden platforms mounted above the ship's hull.
+Schade received a temporary promotion to captain, effective May 1, 1943.